logo

 Kean University

 Kean University has numerous counseling degree options for prospective students.
 The Master of Arts (MA) in Counseling offers specializations in Clinical Mental Health Counseling, School Counseling, and Alcohol and Drug Abuse Counseling.
 The 60-credit MA in Clinical Mental Health Counseling is accredited by CACREP and meets state educational requirements to become a Licensed Professional Counselor (LPC) in New Jersey.
 The CACREP-accredited MA in School Counseling is offered as either a 48-credit program leading to school counseling certification or as a 60-credit program that meets the educational requirements for both school counseling and LPC licensure.
-The MA in Alcohol and Drug Abuse Counseling has a 48-credit curriculum that can be applied towards the coursework requirements for Licensed Clinical Alcohol and Drug Counselor (LCADC) licensure.
+The MA in Alcohol and Drug Abuse Counseling has a 48-credit curriculum that can be applied to the coursework requirements for Licensed Clinical Alcohol and Drug Counselor (LCADC) licensure.
 Kean University also offers one of the few MA in Marriage and Family Therapy degrees that meets the coursework requirements for licensure as a Licensed Marriage and Family Therapist (LMFT) in the state.

 Montclair State University

-Montclair State University offers a Master of Arts (MA) in Counseling degree with several CACREP-accredited specialization options that can be taken on a full- or part-time basis.
+Montclair State University (MSU) offers a Master of Arts (MA) in Counseling degree with several CACREP-accredited specialization options that can be taken on a full- or part-time basis.
 The degree teaches students to provide counseling services to diverse populations and includes several supervised work experiences.
-The MA in Clinical Mental Health Counseling is a 60-credit degree that meets the educational requirements for licensure as a Licensed Professional Counselor (LPC) in New Jersey; the MA in School Counseling is a 48-credit degree that trains students to work in K-12 school settings and meets state requirements for school counselor certification; and the 60-credit MA in Addiction Counseling is the only CACREP-accredited addiction counseling program in the state and meets coursework requirements for LPC and various addiction counseling credentials in New Jersey.
+The MA in Clinical Mental Health Counseling is a 60-credit degree that meets the educational requirements for licensure as a Licensed Professional Counselor (LPC) in New Jersey; the MA in School Counseling is a 48-credit degree that trains students to work in K-12 school settings and meets state requirements for school counselor certification; and the 60-credit MA in Addictions Counseling is the only CACREP-accredited addiction counseling program in the state and meets coursework requirements for LPC and various addiction counseling credentials in New Jersey.
 Montclair State University also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counseling; Post-Master’s Certificates in Advanced Counseling and School Counseling; and a Certified Alcohol and Drug Counselor (CADC) Certificate.

 New Jersey City University

 At New Jersey City University (NJCU), students can earn a Master of Arts (MA) in Counseling with a specialization in either Clinical Mental Health Counseling or School Counseling.
 Both tracks are accredited by CACREP and meet New Jersey educational requirements for licensure in their respective areas.
-The Clinical Mental Health Counseling degree is comprised of 60 credits, including nine credits of practicum and internship.
-This degree prepares students to work in mental health settings in hospitals, community organizations, and in-patient facilities or in private practice.
+The Clinical Mental Health Counseling degree comprises 60 credits, including nine credits of practicum and internship.
+This degree prepares students to work in mental health settings in hospitals, community organizations, and inpatient facilities or in private practice.
 Students in the School Counseling track complete 48 credits, including nine credits of practicum and internship, and learn how to provide age-appropriate guidance and counseling services to students from kindergarten through twelfth grade.
 Students in both programs work with academic advisors to choose courses and plan for practicum and internships.

 The College of New Jersey

-At The College of New Jersey, students can choose from several graduate counseling degrees.
+At The College of New Jersey (TCNJ), students can choose from several graduate counseling degrees.
 The CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit program with an optional concentration in Addiction Counseling.
 All students complete 33 core credits, 15 clinical mental health counseling credits, and 12 electives.
 Depending on the courses taken, this degree meets the educational requirements for licensure as a Licensed Clinical Alcohol and Drug Counselor (LCADC) and a Licensed Professional Counselor (LPC) in New Jersey.
 While the college no longer offers a standalone degree in marriage and family therapy, students can take electives in this area of counseling if they plan to seek licensure as a Licensed Marriage and Family Therapist (LMFT).
 The 48-credit MA in School Counseling is accredited by CACREP and includes 600 hours of supervised internship.
-Graduates of the program meet state educational requirements to become a school counselor in the state.
+Graduates of the program meet state educational requirements to become school counselors in the state.

 Online and Hybrid Programs